Resolve Issues Fast with Premier Support

-- Work effectively with the Salesforce Support team to get issues resolved.
+- Work effectively with the Salesforce support team to get issues resolved.

-- Explain how to open and manage cases for the Salesforce Support team.
+- Explain how to open and manage cases for the Salesforce support team.

 Let’s face it, sometimes you need help fast.

 Enhanced Technical Support is one of the main benefits—and lifesavers—of your Premier Success Plan.
-It provides faster access to experts and help troubleshooting your code.
+It provides faster access to experts, and it provides help troubleshooting your code.
 As a Premier customer, you can choose to submit a support case by phone at any time, through Salesforce Help, or via live chat with an agent (when available).
 And remember, if you’re a DC, your case goes right to a Tier 2 support agent.

 Premier customers get 24x7 phone support in English.
-We also have Support agents in 16 locations across the globe for support in 11 additional languages.
+We also have support agents in 16 locations across the globe for support in 11 additional languages.
 Bookmark this article now; it lists all the phone numbers and support hours for our global teams.